MDRRC/ArduinoMega328DccServo/README.md

 ![](https://github.com/MDRRC/ArduinoMega328DccServo/blob/main/Hardware/servodecoder.PNG)

-The decoder uses the [BMRA DCC Library](https://www.arduino.cc/reference/en/libraries/nmradcc/) and the design is based on the examples.
+The decoder uses the [NMRA DCC Library](https://www.arduino.cc/reference/en/libraries/nmradcc/) and the design is based on the examples.

 ## Programmning
  * Make sure the Atmel processor has the Arduino bootloader in it.